backstage/backstage/docs/frontend-system/architecture/07-routes.md

 Route references can be used to link to page in the same plugin, or to pages in a different plugins.
 In this section we will cover the first scenario, if you are interested in link to a page of a different plugin, please go to the [external routes](#external-router-references) section below.

-Alright, let's presume that we have a plugin that renders two different pages, and these pages link to each other.
+Let's presume that we have a plugin that renders two different pages, and these pages link to each other.

 First lets create the routes references: